qiaodaben/SPHDM/README.md

     Thank you for your interests in our work!

-    The dataset we ultilized for training and testing for  is reposited in github.
+    The dataset we ultilized for training and testin is reposited in github.

 ## Dataset Sources